n173sh4d0w/OS_Deployment/README_ArchQtile.md

 Launcher: fzf-keybindings
 File&Mgr: ranger/fzf

+This README contains the steps I do to install and configure a fully-functional Arch Linux installation containing a desktop environment, all the support packages (network, bluetooth, audio, etc.), along with all my preferred applications and utilities.
+The shell scripts in this repo allow the entire process to be automated.)
  Arch running qtileWM, w/all the base pkgs that allow network connectivity, bluetooth, printers, etc., and a curated selection of applications.